The Paulo Foundation

 Paulo Foundation is the main sponsor for The International Paulo Cello Competition, which was launched and held for the first time in Helsinki 4-14 November 1991.

-The second Competition was held 3-15 November 1996, the fifth in spring 2013.
+The second Competition was held 3-15 November 1996, the sixth in 2018.
 The aim is to arrange these events every fifth year.
-The next competition has been planned for autumn 2018.
+The next competition will be held in Autumn 2023.

 The Paulo Foundation, established in 1966, is a non-profit foundation.